 Consider chronic pain management programs.
 How do care teams gather reports on pain that’s shifted from being a symptom to an actual illness?
 While pain levels may be subjective, there are straightforward ways for teams to gather data on chronic discomfort.

-Health staff can validate pain management programs by regularly collecting self-reported pain scores from patients.
-As they help patients with conditions such as fibromyalgia, osteoarthritis and chronic back pain, teams can show the effectiveness of their program through patient care reports that track how their patients’ pain scores improve.
+Health staff can validate pain management programs by regularly collecting self-reported pain scores and information on the patient’s condition from patients themselves.
+As they help patients with medical conditions such as fibromyalgia, osteoarthritis and chronic back pain, teams can show the effectiveness of their program through patient care reports that track how their patients’ pain scores improve.

 Clinically Validated Research

-For instance, in a self-management program for diabetes, questionnaires allow teams to stay up-to-date with symptoms such as glucose levels, energy levels and other complications such as depression.
+For instance, in a self-management program for diabetes, questionnaires allow teams to keep medical records up-to-date with patient information such as glucose levels, energy levels and other complications such as depression.
 While gathering data to improve patient care, care teams can also gain useful metrics to support the continuation of PRM programs.

 2. Patients Are Dropping Through the Cracks